BraviNoname/Bravi/BossDisplayFixes/README.md

 - The big PIV items appear as stars akin to TH10-11's, and fall items appear as maple leaves.

-- The door from the portraits has been added on Extra Okina's sprites.
+- The door from Extra Okina's portrait has been added on her sprites.

-- Fixes HP star count issues on Aunn, Mai and Satono.
+- Fixes HP star count on Aunn, Mai and Satono (both stage 5 and Extra).

 - Extra Mai and Satono's spell bg appear the same way as in stage 5.